 Why has Vario chosen to expand into Singapore now?
-Is demand for secondment of lawyers into the GC’s office in Singapore increasing?
+Is demand for the secondment of lawyers into the GC’s office in Singapore increasing?

-This isn’t so much about Vario expanding, this is more about Pinsent Masons expanding the services that it offers into Singapore.
+This isn’t so much about Vario expanding, this is more about Pinsent Masons expanding the services that it offers in Singapore.
 Vario is merely one of those services.
 Singapore is a forward-thinking, entrepreneurial market which is attracting blue-chip clients from across the globe.
-These clients are looking for flexible services from their law firm, Vario is one of these services.
-Ever more frequently our Partners are having discussions around this type of work, so yes, I get a sense that the demand is continuing to rise.
+These clients are looking for flexible services from their law firm, and Vario is one of these services.
+Even more frequently our Partners are having discussions around this type of work, so yes, I get a sense that the demand is continuing to rise.

 What team will you have in place in Singapore and do you plan to offer additional services beyond secondments of lawyers into the GC’s office?

 One of our most experienced team members, Kate Cauldwell-Hunt, has moved from the UK to Singapore to head up the service here.
 Kate is a qualified lawyer in the UK and has worked for Vario for a number of years.
 She is joining the Asia-Pac team which includes those already working for Vario in Australia.
 The operations function in the UK supports the Asia-Pac team.
 Plans include growing the Singapore team as demand requires and once the service is established.